Glossary of Concordium Terms#

 A range proof asks a user to prove that they meet an attribute within a range of values.
 For example, when renting a car, you might need to prove that you are between 25 and 65 years old to the car rental company.
 This could be constructed as a range proof.

-Replaces slots in the Concordium BFT protocol.
 In each round, a predetermined leader among the validators should produce a block.
 Round leaders are determined each epoch, defined as a fixed time duration.
 Rounds are an index to a block or timeout.
 In every round, each validator checks locally whether they won the lottery, which entitles the winner to produce a block in that round.
-Zero, one, or multiple validators can win the lottery.
-The probability of these different events is controlled by the difficulty parameter f.
-For example, with difficulty 0.5 on average every second round will have a lottery winner.

 The multi-paradigm, general purpose programming language used by Concordium smart contracts.